matinee-ai/videosapp/README.md

-# TinyAnimalSafari – AI Video Content for Kids
+# TinyAnimalSafari – AI Video Content for Teenagers

 TinyAnimalSafari is an application that creates **AI-generated educational and play-based video content for children**.
 Our goal is to combine fun and learning, delivering safe, engaging videos that spark curiosity and creativity.

 ## Features
-- AI-generated video content suitable for kids
+- AI-generated video content suitable for teenagers
 - Educational themes: animals, science, art, and more
 - Play-based learning videos for entertainment and growth
 - Integration with TikTok and other platforms for easy publishing